google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 }
 {% endhighlight %}

-Here we have a box element that we want to move 100px in both the X & Y axes on hover.
-To achieve this we use a CSS transition and declare that we would like the animation to take 500 milliseconds.

 {% link_sample _code/box-move-simple.html %}See sample{% endlink_sample %}

-We have other options besides the time that the transition takes, such as how the animation feels as it animates.
+Besides the transition's duration there are options for the easing, which is essentially how the animation feels.
 You can get more on that in the [“The Basics of Easing”](the-basics-of-easing.html) guide.

-If you create separate CSS classes to manage your animations, you can then use JavaScript to toggle each animation on and off:
+If, as in the above snippet, you create separate CSS classes to manage your animations, you can then use JavaScript to toggle each animation on and off:

 {% highlight javascript %}
 box.classList.add('move');